OuterlimitsTech/olt-fluent-email/README.md

    }

    public async Task Send() {

-    var productionMode = false;  //This would be configured by a environment variable or configuration setting.
-Setting to true will bypass the whitelist check
+    // This would be configured by an environment variable or configuration setting.
+    // Setting to true will bypass the whitelist check var productionMode = false;

-    var testDomain = new List<string>
+    // Any email address ending with these domains will be sent when productionMode is false var testDomain = new List<string>
     {
         "mydomain.com",